Railroad Passenger and Baggage Cars

-Atlantic Coast Line “Birmingham” is streamlined dining car built for service in the southeast.
-Dining cars like this were used on long-distance passenger trains to provide meals to riders.
-The car is designed with a built-in kitchen where full meals were cooked and prepared while moving and features an unusual table layout with triangular lounge-style seating in part of the car.
-After it was retired by Amtrak this car was used as an ice cream shop in Lansing, Illinois until it was brought to the museum.
+Atlantic Coast Line “Birmingham” is a streamlined dining car that operated in the southeastern U.S. Dining cars like this saw use on long-distance passenger trains providing meals to riders.
+The car features a built-in kitchen where chefs cooked and prepared full meals while moving.
+It also uses an unusual table layout with triangular lounge-style seating in part of the car.
+After Amtrak retired this car, it became an ice cream shop in Lansing, Illinois, until it was brought to the museum.
 The “Birmingham” is IRM’s only car from the ACL.

 ACL “Birmingham” Details

 Condition: Incomplete / unrestored / operational

 Atlantic Coast Line “Birmingham” Ownership History

 1967-1971 – Seaboard Coast Line “Birmingham”

 1986-2004 – Privately owned, Lansing, IL (ice cream parlor)

 The Atlantic Coast Line, or ACL, was a major north-south transportation link in the southeastern United States.
 It was formed in the late 1890s by merging several predecessor railroads, and by the early 1900s it owned a network of lines stretching from Richmond, VA, south to Tampa, FL.
 The ACL also controlled a handful of other railroads, including the Louisville & Nashville.
 It was well known for operating passenger trains in conjunction with other railroads that joined Florida with cities in the northeast and Midwest, including Chicago.
 The ACL also carried large quantities of produce and other agricultural products from Florida and the Carolinas.